sergachev/litex-template/README.md

  - poetry
  - Vivado for implementation
  - Verilator for simulation
- - optional: yosys, other litex-related tools
+ - optional: yosys, other LiteX-related tools